wildonion/ayoub/PaaS/README.md

 * third party APIs setup : update OTP token in `.env` file with kavenegar API token

-* group's and player's picture profile
+* deck, group's and player's upload picture

 * make a PaaS cli for ayoub a framework (_runtime_ object in `main.rs`) + complete all TODOs